Neotys-Labs/Docker/neoload-loadgenerator/README.md

 The Load Generator Agent will be available in the Zone associated with its Zone ID in NeoLoad Web.

 The NeoLoad Load Generator files are located in /home/neoload/neoload

+> Note: The password of proxy can be encrypted with [our password scrambler](https://www.neotys.com/documents/doc/neoload/latest/#6418.htm) with the prefixed encryption.

 License
 ---------